spectrapepper/spectrapepper/README.rst

 Features
 --------

-The following is a short list of some of the main procedures that **SpectraPepper** package enables.
+The following is a short list of some of the main procedures that **spectrapepper** package enables.

 - Baseline removal functions.
 - Normalization methods.